Mehdierli/ProgrammingNotes/JavaScript.md

 ## Undefined vs not defined
 * undefined is you declared a variable, but didn't assign a  value to it.
-* not defined is an error, i happened when you invoke a variable that not declared.
+* not defined is an error, it happened when you invoke a variable that not declared.

 ## Rest operator vs spread operator
 * rest parameter is an array, it have indefinite number of arguments.